-- Google: Install the Google Analytics Opt-out Browser Add-on, which keeps your visits anonymous and prohibits data transmission to Google Analytics.
-Some Mozilla.org pages use clear GIFs which communicate with DoubleClick to understand the effectiveness of our advertising campaigns; you can control personalized ads from DoubleClick in Google's ad settings (you will be prompted to sign-into your Google Account).
+- Google: Install the Google Analytics Opt-out Browser Add-on, which prohibits data transmission to Google Analytics.
+Some Mozilla.org pages use clear GIFs which communicate with DoubleClick to understand the effectiveness of our advertising campaigns; you can control personalized ads from DoubleClick in Google's ad settings (you will be prompted to sign into your Google Account).

-- ShareProgress: You can turn on Do Not Track in your browser.
+- ShareProgress and Fathom.com: You can turn on Do Not Track in your browser.

 Social Media: The social sharing buttons on Mozilla websites are designed not to share data with the social media provider until you specifically click the button.

-Some Mozilla websites allow you to make purchases (such as apps or gear) or make a donation.
-These transactions are processed by third parties, and not Mozilla.
+Some Mozilla websites allow you to make purchases (such as apps or gear), contribute funds to specific Mozilla projects, or make donations in support of Mozilla public and charitable programs.
+These transactions are often handled by Mozilla’s third party vendors.

 Payment Processing: Except for payments made by check, money order, and direct debit, and wire transfers, Mozilla does not receive any financial information, which is transmitted from you to the named third party vendor for processing (e.g., Braintree, PayPal, Bitpay, Stripe).
 In addition, foundation.mozilla.org utilizes a third-party called Fundraise Up to manage the donation checkout.